iforce2d/weenyPRU/firmware/README.md

 You can allocate the digital I/O pins between input and output by editing the 'digitalIns' and 'digitalOuts' arrays in tasks.c, see the comments there for details.

 In v1.2 support was added for UART control of TMC2209 stepper drivers, and a XGZP pressure sensor over I2C.
+In v1.3 support was added for a DS3502 digital potentiometer over I2C.

 To use UART control of the onboard TMC drivers:
 - define USE_UART_TMC in config.h